 In very formal references, use baccalaureate degrees.

-When abbreviating, use periods and follow by a comma: B.A., M.S., Ph.D., B.F.A.; Jed Metzger, Ph.D., associate professor of social work
+When abbreviating, use periods and follow by a comma: B.A., M.S., Ph.D., B.F.A.; Jed Metzger, Ph.D., associate professor of social work.
+[Using periods with degree abbreviations of more than two letters is an exception to the general guideline under abbreviations.]

 For a graduate of Nazareth, put the graduation year(s) before the degree: Jane Smith '10, '12G, D.P.T.